Leighton Ford

 Leighton Frederick Sandys McCrea Ford (born October 22, 1931) is a Canadian–American evangelist, author, and mentor.
-He served as an associate evangelist and vice president of the Billy Graham Evangelistic Association (BGEA) for three decades and later founded Leighton Ford Ministries to focus on mentoring and spiritual formation.
-Ford is also known for his leadership in the Lausanne Committee for World Evangelization and his role in nurturing new generations of Christian leaders.
+He was an associate evangelist and vice president of the Billy Graham Evangelistic Association (BGEA) for three decades and later founded Leighton Ford Ministries to focus on mentoring and spiritual formation.
+He also chaired the Lausanne Committee for World Evangelization from 1976 to 1992.

 Early life and education

 Ford was born on October 22, 1931 in Chatham, Ontario, Canada.
 He was adopted as an infant and did not discover the identities of his birth parents until he was 50 years old.
-Ford began to attend a local Presbyterian church in his youth, and he was appointed president of his local Youth for Christ chapter at the age of 14 under the mentorship of Canadian evangelist Evon Hedley, thus becoming the youngest Youth for Christ leader globally.
+Ford began to attend a local Presbyterian church in his youth, and he was appointed president of his local Youth for Christ chapter at the age of 14 under the mentorship of Canadian evangelist Evon Hedley, making him the organization’s youngest chapter president at the time.
 He was later mentored by Billy Graham during high school, who encouraged him to attend Wheaton College in Illinois.
 After Wheaton, Ford pursued theological training at Columbia Theological Seminary in Decatur, Georgia.

 In 1953, while still in seminary, Ford married Jean Graham, Billy Graham’s sister.

-Ministry with Billy Graham
+Career

-In 1955, Ford joined the Billy Graham Evangelistic Association (BGEA), initially planning to assist for one year.
-His role quickly expanded, and he became a prominent evangelist in his own right, known for his charisma, preaching, and administrative ability.
-He eventually served as vice president of the BGEA, working closely with Graham until 1985.
-Ford was considered a gifted communicator and a leading figure in the post–World War II evangelical movement.
+In 1955, Ford joined the Billy Graham Evangelistic Association (BGEA).
+He eventually became vice president of the BGEA, and worked closely with Graham until 1985.

-Lausanne movement and global evangelical leadership

-Ford was a key figure in the global evangelical effort to mobilize Christian leadership around missions and evangelism.
-He served as chairman of the Lausanne Committee for World Evangelization for 16 years, helping to shape strategic conversations on global Christianity and missional leadership.

-Leighton Ford Ministries
+Ford chaired the Lausanne Committee for World Evangelization from 1976 to 1992.
+During that period, he participated in international evangelical conferences and planning related to evangelism and missionary work.

-Following the death of his 21-year-old son, Sandy, in 1981 from complications of Wolff–Parkinson–White syndrome, Ford shifted his focus toward mentoring younger Christian leaders.
-In 1986, he established Leighton Ford Ministries, a nonprofit organization aimed at developing emerging leaders in character, mission, and spiritual depth.
+Ford’s son Sandy died in 1981 at age 21 from complications of Wolff–Parkinson–White syndrome.
+In 1986, Ford established Leighton Ford Ministries, which developed mentoring and leadership programs for younger Christian leaders.

-The ministry launched the Arrow Leadership Program, an 18-month nonresidential training initiative blending spiritual formation, evangelism, and leadership development.
-Through this program and other initiatives, Ford mentored hundreds of young leaders, with an emphasis on spiritual direction, personal storytelling, and vulnerability.
+The ministry launched the Arrow Leadership Program, an 18-month nonresidential training program for emerging Christian leaders.
+Its curriculum included spiritual formation and evangelism alongside practical preparation for leadership.
+Through Arrow and other initiatives, Ford mentored hundreds of younger leaders.
+His mentoring also incorporated spiritual direction and personal reflection.